weilly0912/ATU_ML_Tool/README.md

 # ATU Machine Learning Tool ( atuml )
-To install the ATU Machine Learning Tool's AI development tool, simply place atuml in the /usr/bin directory to use it!
+To install the ATU Machine Learning Tool's AI development tool , simply place atuml in the /usr/bin directory to use it!

 # How to using atuml tool